antarctica/bas-web-map-engine-v1/README.md

 **Note:** DO NOT commit the second *default* task definition uncommented - the repository should always represent production.

+## Deployment

+### Continuous Deployment

+A Continuous Deployment process using GitLab's CI/CD platform is configured in `.gitlab-ci.yml`.
+This will:

+* save the application WAR file as a GitLab build artefact

 ## Issue tracker

 This project uses an [issue tracker](https://gitlab.data.bas.ac.uk/MAGIC/web-map-engine/web-map-engine-v1/issues) to